peterjinchristiansen/12-Employee-Tracker/README.md

 ## Usage

-'seeds.sql' exists to help you pre-populate your database.
-You will need to create the Schema before initializing, but the tables will be synced automatically.
+'seeds.sql' exists to help you pre-populate your database

 ---